-McCoy, 40, comes to the San Diego Chargers from the Denver Broncos, where he helped the Broncos to their second-highest win total in franchise history as they went 13-3 and entered the playoffs as the No. 1 seed in the AFC.
-The Broncos won 11 straight games to end the regular season, the second-longest streak in team history, and became only the seventh Super Bowl-era team to win their final 11 contests.
-McCoy is the second-youngest head coach in Chargers history, as Al Saunders was 39 years old when he became head coach in 1986.
+McCoy came to the Chargers from Denver, where he spent the 2009-12 seasons as the Broncos’ offensive coordinator.
+In 2012, he helped the Broncos to their second-highest win total in franchise history (13) and the No. 1 overall seed in the AFC playoffs.
+The Broncos won 11 consecutive games to end the regular season, the second-longest streak in team history, and became only the seventh Super Bowl-era team to win their final 11 contests.

 With McCoy at the helm of the Broncos’ offense, Peyton Manning threw a then-team-record 37 touchdown passes, while posting the then-second-best season of his career in yards (4,659) and completion percentage (68.6%).
 The Broncos ranked fourth in the NFL in total offense and their passing game featured a pair of standout wide receivers, Demaryius Thomas and Eric Decker, who combined to become the youngest receiving duo in NFL history to each top 1,000 yards and 10 touchdowns.
 Thomas led the way with 1,434 yards and 10 scores on 94 catches, while Decker scored 13 times while hauling in 85 passes for 1,064 yards.